Back to blogUpdated · 30 min read

 Update your sum insured regularly

-The value that you give your insurer should be reviewed each year so as to avoid under-insurance.
+The value that you give your insurer should be reviewed each year to avoid under-insurance.

 Your insurer’s responsibility

-Apart from meeting their obligations in terms of the cover you bought (i.e. what they said they would cover in the policy wording) and settling your valid claims there are a number of other things that you can expect of your insurer:
+Apart from meeting their obligations in terms of the cover you bought (i.e. what they said they would cover in the policy wording) and settling your valid claims there are several other things that you can expect of your insurer:

 • Your insurer needs to give you 31 days' notice of any changes to your policy wording or premium rates.